donami/OOD-1415-markus-hederstrom/Assignments/Use_Cases.md

 **Use Case:** Use default item action
 **Actors:** Player, System
 **Description:** A player in a dungeon enters a command to open his backpack.
 System displays the backpacks inventory.
 The player selects an item and type “use”.
 The system executes the items default action.
+**Preconditions:** 1.
+Player must be in a cave.
+2. Player must have backpack open.
+3. Player must have an item that have a default action.
 **Concerned user stories:** 3, 4

 | Actor                                                               | System                                                             |